silvafj/BBK-MSCCS-2017-19/README.md

 The output of these statements is '+ -'.
 A print statement with no argument ends the current line and goes to the next line.

-24. Write a function that draws a similar grid with four rows and four columns.
+24. (*) Write a function that draws a similar grid with user input that specifies the number of rows and columns.

 25. Write a program that prints your full name and your birthday as separate strings

-26. Write a program that shows the use of all seven math functions
+26. (*) Write a program that shows the use of all seven math functions